About the Esquimalt Graving Dock

 In this section

-The dock has three level-luffing cranes and three mobile cranes.
+The dock has three level-luffing cranes and four mobile cranes.

 Krupp 150-tonne level-luffing crane